2020 Toyota Highlander hits New York with one-two punch of looks, efficiency

 Shanghai Motor Show: Check out the latest debuts from China.

-Discuss: 2020 Toyota Highlander hits New York with one-two punch of looks, efficiency
+Discuss: New Toyota Highlander debuts in New York with better looks, efficiency

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.